 In Silver Spring, Bethesda and Georgetown there are a number of places just off the trail to have a meal or a cup of coffee, as well as a large number of shops.

-Silver Spring terminus: From I-495 (Washington's Capital Beltway) take the Georgia Ave. exit (SR 97) and head south toward Silver Spring.
-Turn right on Colesville Road toward the Silver Spring Metro station.
+To reach the Silver Spring terminus from Washington's Capital Beltway (Interstate 495), take the Georgia Ave. exit and head south toward Silver Spring.
+Turn right on Colesville Road toward the Metro station.
 At the first light, turn right onto Second Ave.
-The Georgetown Branch segment of the Capital Crescent starts at this intersection.
+The Georgetown Branch Trail starts at this intersection.

-Bethesda trailhead: Take I-495to the Wisconsin Ave.
-(SR 355) exit and head south toward Bethesda.
+To start in Bethesda, take the Capital Beltway to the MD Route 355 (Wisconsin Ave.) exit and head south toward Bethesda.
 In downtown Bethesda, turn right onto Bethesda Ave.
 The trail crosses Bethesda Ave. at Woodmont Ave., just one block west of Wisconsin Ave.

-Georgetown terminus: Go south on Wisconsin Ave. to its end under the Whitehurst Freeway and turn right onto Water Street.
+To begin in the Georgetown neighborhood of Washington, DC, go south on Wisconsin Ave. to its end under the Whitehurst Freeway and turn right onto Water Street.
 The trail begins at the end of Water Street.
-Street parking is usually available along Water Street.
+Street parking is usually available along water Street on weekends.

 I started my Capital Crescent Trail (CCT) journey at the synagogue parking area at Rock Creek Park and followed the Capital Crescent Trail to its end in Georgetown and then meandered my way past the Kennedy Center, Tidal Basin, and onto Hain’s Point across ...